day8/re-frame/README.md

 re-frame allows you to time travel.
 Install the "checkpoint" state into `app-db` and then "play forward" through the collection dispatched events.

-The only way the system "moves forwards" is via events.
+The only way the app "moves forwards" is via events.
 "Replaying events" moves you step by step towards the exception causing problem.

 This is utterly, utterly perfect for debugging assuming, of course, you are in a position to capture